 The American Board of Medicolegal Death Investigators is a voluntary, national, independent, and professional certification board that has been established to promote the highest standards of practice for medicolegal death investigators.
 ABMDI certifies individuals who have the proven knowledge and skills necessary to perform medicolegal death investigations as set forth by the National Institutes of Justice.
 The benefit of having staff certified by the ABMDI is that they have proven to be able to perform 29 tasks, which have been identified as crucial in conducting a medicolegal death investigation.
 The certification also demonstrates that deputies have acquired specialized knowledge and proficiency in the standards of practice necessary to properly conduct an investigation.
-Currently Coroner Hetrick and 4 of our deputies hold the ABMDI certification.
-Two deputies will be obtaining their certifications in 2023.
+Currently Coroner Hetrick and 4 deputies hold the ABMDI certification.
+Four deputies will be obtaining their diplomat certifications, and 1 deputy will be obtaining their fellowship certification in 2024.